Access control design¶

 In MKE, all resources are deployed across the same group of MKE worker nodes.
 Node segmentation is provided in Docker Enterprise.

-DB team¶
+DB team

-lifecycle of the databases used by the application teams.
-They can
+The db team is responsible for deploying and managing the full lifecycle of the databases used by the application teams.
+They can execute the full set of operations against all database resources.

-Mobile team¶
+Mobile team

-stack, minus the database tier that is managed by the db
+The mobile team is responsible for deploying their own application stack, minus the database tier that is managed by the db team.